NYPL/engineering-general/standards/alerting.md

 - The name MUST be in upper camel case and MUST be prefixed with the component name.
 For example: `BibServiceErrorAlarm`.

 The SNS topic SHOULD notify the component owner(s) by email or other method.

+##### How to Set up a SNS Topic

+1. Click `Services` dropdown menu from the top navigation and choose `Simple Notification Service` under the category of `Messaging`.

+2. Click `Create topic` on the page, and named your topic following the naming conventions from the previous paragraph.
+And then create the topic.

+3. You should be on `Topic details` page now.
+In `Subscription` section, click `Create subscription`.
+In the `Protocol` dropdown menu, choose the method you want to recieve the notification, generally we use `Email.` Then, in the `Endpoint` field, enter the email address.
+Finally, click `Create subscription`.

 #### Alarm Setup